 History of Bootle: a seaside resort, the docker's suburb, and industry

-Soon, like other ‘lost villages’, Bootle was swallowed up in the expanding metropolis, but traces of the original hamlet can still be picked out today.
+Soon, like other 'lost villages', Bootle was swallowed up in the expanding metropolis.
+Traces of the original hamlet can still be picked out today, and the town remains administratively part of Sefton, rather than Merseyside.

 Bootle c.1900